Growth of actions of solvable groups: Introduction

 For the action of $G$ on itself by left translations, the function $\vol_{G,X}(n)$ is the classical growth of the group $G$, which we denote by $\vol_G(n)=|S^n|$.
 The latter is one of the most widely studied asymptotic invariants of groups, after the results of Milnor \cite{Mil-sol}, Wolf \cite{Wolf}, Gromov \cite{Gromov-poly}, Grigorchuk \cite{Gri-growth} and many other developments.
 By contrast, few general results are available on growth of actions.

 It is clear that for every $G$-set $X$ we have $\vol_{G, X}(n) \preccurlyeq \vol_G(n)$, but various groups admit faithful actions for which the function $\vol_{G, X}(n)$ is much smaller.
-For example, non-abelian free groups admit faithful actions such that $\vol_{G, X}(n)\simeq n$, an observation that can be attributed to Schreier \cite{Schreier}.
-Other classical instances of groups having natural actions of linear growth include B.H.
+Classical instances of groups having natural actions with $\vol_{G, X}(n)\simeq n$ are B.H.
 Neumann's examples of continuously many non-isomorphic finitely generated groups \cite{Neumann-manygroups}, the Grigorchuk group \cite{Bar-Gri-Hecke}, or the topological full group of a $\Z$-action on the Cantor space.
 Moreover actions of linear growth, and more generally the analysis of graphs of actions, played a crucial role in the recent developments on topological full groups and other related groups, see \cite{Ju-Mo, Nek-simple-dyn, Nek-frag} and the recent preprint \cite{BNZ}.
+Other examples of groups admitting faithful actions of linear growth are non-abelian free groups (an observation that can be attributed to Schreier \cite{Schreier}), and all right-angled Artin groups (and hence all their infinite subgroups) \cite{Salo}.

 Conversely, it is natural to ask whether there are obstructions to the existence of actions of small growth.
 We introduce the following definition:

 \begin{main-defin} Let $f\colon \N\to \R_+$.
 A finitely generated group $G$ has a {\textbf{Schreier growth gap} $f(n)$} if every faithful $G$-set $X$ satisfies $\vol_{G, X}(n)\succcurlyeq f(n)$. \end{main-defin}